-Dear friends, I have created this pipe thickness calculator to calculate required pipe thickness for a process pipe based on ASME B31.3 Code.
-I have provided detail information about behind the back calculations at the end of this calculator.
+This pipe thickness calculator calculates required pipe thickness for a process pipe based on ASME B31.3 Code.
+Detail information about behind the back calculations is given at the end of this calculator.

 Explanation of the Pipe Thickness Calculator

 As we know, ASME B31.3 Provides formula and guidelines for calculation of pipe under pressure.
 Though the formula is quite simple, finding correct values of individual factors can be tricky sometimes.
 This process pipe thickness calculator uses following formula for calculation of wall thickness.

 - Seamless Pipes : Design Thickness t = (PD)/2(SE+PY)

 - Welded Pipes : Design Thickness t = (PD)/2(SEW+PY)